hannahakhtar/project-4/README.md

 ### Lessons learned

 - The search results page has a lot of code that was reused for each search dropdown.
 I have learnt that I could have created a resuable component to make this code DRY.
+- The value of reusable components were extremely important in this project to enable quicker coding and to stop duplication of work.

 ### Future development plans